 We are always looking for new places to hike, especially to areas that have a reputation of being pretty spectacular.
 This is most definitely the case with the Cumberland Potholes.

-Otherwise known as Perseverance Potholes (because they are located on Perseverance Creek), images of this magical area have been gracing my Facebook feed for quite some time.
+Otherwise known as Perseverance Potholes (because they are located on Perseverance Creek), or China Bowls, images of this magical area have been gracing my Facebook feed for quite some time.
 It was definitely at the top of my list of places to go.

 What to Expect